DaviHynh/Parallel-Assignment-2/README.md

 Approximately half of the threads visited the showroom more than once, which is equivalent to my requeue chance.
 My program outputs the order of people entering the showroom.
 I added extra output comments to view the enqueue/requeue operations, so you could also uncomment those lines to view those operations.
+You can also change the number of guests by modifying #define GUESTS n

 ## Compile Instructions
 These instructions assume you have a UCF account.
 To compile without one, check out the third section.